kjmckinley/Homework_Portfolio/README.md

 # Responsive Portfolio:
 =======================

-In this program we are going to make a responsive portfolio using Bootstrap instead of a .css file.
+This program uses Bootstrap to manipulate and format an interactive user page without a separate css file.

 * Create 3 .html files labled 'index', 'contacts' and 'portfolio.'